alexsykes8/raytracer/README.md

 # Requirements

 The base of this project exclusively uses the standard C++ library.
 You should be able to run it with just this.
 However, some extended features have additional requirements.
-Firstly, in order to enable `.jpeg`, `.jpg`, or `png` texture or bump map files, `Python` with `Pillow (PIL)` must be installed on your system.
+Firstly, in order to enable `.jpeg`, `.jpg`, or `png` texture files, `Python` with `Pillow (PIL)` must be installed on your system.
 Secondly, to enable multi-threading you must have `OpenMP` installed.

 The system requires a minimum `CMake` version of `3.20`, and a `C++20` standard compiler.